 4. Resize Server 2012 partitions instead of merging

 It is easy to combine partitions in Windows Server 2012, however, there is a disadvantage that one partition will be removed.
 If you want to extend a volume, it is not suggested to achieve by merging partitions.
 Instead, you'd better resize partition.
 That means, shrink a partition to release part of free space, and then move to the partition that you want to expand.
 In this way, Operating System, program and associated settings, as well as anything else keep the same with before.

 Watch the video how to shrink and extend partition in Windows Server 2012:

-Besides shrinking, extending and merging partitions, NIUBI Partition Editor helps move, copy, convert, defrag, wipe, hide, create, format partition and much more.
-All types of hardware RAID arrays, VMware and Hyper-V are all supported.
+Besides shrinking, extending and merging partitions in Windows Server 2012/2016/2019 and 2003/2008, NIUBI Partition Editor helps move, copy, convert, defrag, wipe, hide, create, format partition and much more.
+All types of local/removable hard disks, hardware RAID arrays, VMware and Hyper-V virtual machines are all supported.